mortee/heroku-buildpack-openssl/README.md

 # heroku-buildpack-openssl
-Buildpack for OpenSSL (default: 1.1.0g) on Heroku
+Buildpack for OpenSSL (default: 1.1.1m) on Heroku

+This version fixes the environment variables in .profile.d/openssl.sh where the long-gone build directories were provided to the running app.

-This downloads, builds and installs OpenSSL, installing at /app/.heroku/vendor/
+This downloads, builds and installs OpenSSL, installing at /app/openssl/

 This buildpack should be added *before* any Python install